-Austin is primarily a taco town, and while you can in fact get burritos here, there are none quite like the ones at Bummer Burrito, a trailer on Rainey Street from the people who run Better Half.
+Austin is primarily a taco town, and while you can in fact get burritos here, there are none quite like the ones at Bummer Burrito, a trailer on Rainey Street.
 Unlike the football-sized burritos we’ve all become used to, here they’re smaller and without rice.
 The burritos are very good, like the Frito Rito (nacho cheese with chili cheese Fritos for crunch) and the Popperito (with jalapeno poppers).
 While these burritos are pretty much the perfect drunk food for the raucous late night Rainey Street crowd, the trailer also opens at 11am on the weekends, which is scientifically proven to be the perfect time for a breakfast burrito.
 Conveniently the trailer is parked right next to their tiny all-day cafe/bar Little Brother, so you can also grab a good espresso and/or a cocktail.

 More spots in Rainey StreetSee more

 Lucille has one of the largest backyards on Rainey Street and two separate bars, all of which make it a good spot for big groups and impatient people.

 Tommy Want Wingy is both a Tommy Boy reference and a food truck at Lustre Pearl on Rainey Street serving lollipop wings with nine different sauces.

 Nickel City is a Detroit-themed dive bar on East 11th with frozen cocktails, pinball, and coney island hot dogs.

 Uncle Nicky's is an all-day cafe in Hyde Park with a great patio, coffee, pastries, and smaller plates later in the day as well as a good Happy Hour.

 Hopfields is a French-ish spot in North Campus with a great beer selection and one of our favorite burgers in Austin.